 Jennifer Langdon, PhD, is an award-winning historian specializing in the intersection between politics and popular culture in mid-20th century America.
-Her academic book, Caught in the Crossfire: Adrian Scott and the Politics of Americanism in 1940s Hollywood, was published by Columbia University in 2008.
+Her academic book, Caught in the Crossfire: Adrian Scott and the Politics of Americanism in 1940s Hollywood, was published by Columbia University in 2008 as part of the Gutenberg-e digital book project.

 She is currently writing at the intersection of historical fiction and literary noir; her novel-in-progress, The File on Margot Black, was inspired by decades of research, writing and teaching on film, politics, and Cold War culture.